custom-components/pyscript/docs/reference.rst

 function is now a pyscript (async) function that can be called like any other pyscript function.
-This provides the cleanest way of defining a native python function that is executed in a new thread each time it is called, which is required for functions that does I/O or otherwise might block.
+This provides the cleanest way of defining a native python function that is executed in a new thread each time it is called, which is required for functions that do I/O or otherwise might block.

 The file reading example above is simplified with the use of ``@pyscript_executor``: